-Intuitively, $\widehat{\cA}_H$ is the harmonic extension of the mean curvature subtracted off the contribution from the domain at time zero, from the point of view of the fixed domain $\Om$.
-Invoking proposition \ref{perturbation_elliptic} and standard elliptic estimates, we have Computing,
+Intuitively, $\widehat{\cA}_H$ is the harmonic extension of the mean curvature of the boundary of the moved domain minus the same function of the fixed domain, but parametrised by the fixed domain.
+Invoking proposition \ref{perturbation_elliptic} and standard elliptic estimates, we have